kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 [^14]: The size of the repository is big.
 Don't forget to delete the directory and zip files after the build if it matters.
 [^20]: Name of the mod is "Extra Landscaping Tools" but project name is "NaturalResourcesBrush".
 Never mind.
 [^21]: Name of the mod is "81 Tiles" but repo name is "cities-skylines-unlimiter-1", and "EightyOne.csproj".
 I will not repeat this further.
-[^22]: Files in "CitiesSkylines/Cities_Data/Managed" folder like ICities.dll and ColossalManaged.dll is in the [repository](https://github.com/andreharv/NetworkExtensions/tree/master/References).
+[^22]: Files in "CitiesSkylines/Cities_Data/Managed" folder like ICities.dll and ColossalManaged.dll are in the [repository](https://github.com/andreharv/NetworkExtensions/tree/master/References).
 No comment.